MEDSL/2022-elections-official/README.md

 Added 2022-12-31.

 * Maryland reported results separately from its "Mail-in Ballot 1 Canvass", which was held on November 10, 2022, and its "Mail-in Ballot 2 Canvass", which was held on November 18, 2022.
 Our dataset retains this distinction.

+## Minnesota

+Added 2023-01-13.

+* In the data provided by the state, write-in candidate's names are not individually identified, but it appears that the vote total for each write-in candidate is reported individually.
+This means that there can be more than one candidate named "WRITE-IN" in a precinct.
+We retain these rows separately rather than aggregating them, in the interest of keeping as much data as possible available.
+In our dataset this leads to thousands of duplicated rows, or rows that are identical up to the number of votes.
+However, that is the only cause of duplicates; all duplicated rows are actually the vote totals of (presumably distinct) write-in candidates.
+The total number of write-in votes is also known to match the number of write-in votes reported at the electoral district level.

 ## Montana